This page explains the service features included with SiLK.

 # systemctl stop rwflowpack.service

-Running a SiLK service using init.d is very similar to using systemd.
+Running a SiLK service using System V init is very similar to using systemd.
 The configuration file must be configured prior to first use with the parameters you want the service to use.
-The configuration file is typically located in /etc/sysconfig.
+The configuration file is expected to be installed in /etc, for example /etc/rwflowpack.conf.

-Once your configuration file is complete, you can start the SiLK service using the following command:
+Once you have customized the configuration file, you may start the SiLK service using the following command:

 # service rwflowpack start